 The POSIX standard allows the programmer to avoid data races via "POSIX locking".
-POSIX locking features a number of primitives, the most fundamental of which are pthread_mutex_lock() and pthread_mutex
+POSIX locking features a number of primitives, the most fundamental of which are pthread_mutex_lock() and pthread_mutex_unlock().
+These primitives operate on locks, which are of type pthread_mutex_t.
+These locks may be declared statically and initialized with PTHREAD_MUTEX_INITIALIZER, or they may be allocated dynamically and initialized using the pthread_mutex_init() primitive.
+The demonstration code in this section will take the former course.